chinamike65/hugo-tuolesi/content/book5/book5en.md

 "Seeing that the Five Aggregates Are Empty"

-"Seeing, seeing" is the meaning of present realization.
+"Seeing" is the meaning of present realization.

 "The five aggregates are empty."
 The five aggregates are form, feeling, thought, action, and consciousness.